shotgunsoftware/sg-jira-bridge/docs/known_issues.rst

 - Deletion events are not handled yet.

-- SG Jira Bridge does not create entities in Flow Production Tracking, it will only update existing ones.
+- Flow Production Tracking Jira Bridge does not create entities in Flow Production Tracking, it will only update existing ones.
 This means syncing can only *initiate* from Flow Production Tracking and not from Jira.
 If an entity in Flow Production Tracking that was synced with an issue in Jira is deleted, it will not currently be re-created in Flow Production Tracking.